 On most units, checkout time is 11:00 a.m.
 Please make every effort to leave by this time.
 If you cannot, please notify your nurse so alternate arrangements can be made.
 You may be billed for extra time in your room, and this charge is not covered by most insurance plans.

 Collect all of your belongings and double-check closets and drawers.
 If you have anything stored in the hospital safe, call the Safety and Security Office at ext.
 7107 and an officer will bring your belongings to you.

 Your doctor and your nurse will give you instructions about post-hospital care.
 If you have questions about your diet, activities or other matters, please be sure to ask.

-If you are being discharged from the hospital and your doctor gives you a prescription, it can be filled in the hospital pharmacy one time only.
-If your prescription has refills, you will need to go to your regular pharmacy.
+If you are being discharged from the hospital and your doctor gives you a prescription, it can be filled in our outpatient pharmacy.
+Greenwood Leflore Pharmacy is a full-service retail pharmacy that can provide all outpatient pharmacy needs.

 When you are ready to leave, a member of the hospital staff will escort you to the front entrance and help you into the car.

 There are occasions when patients need additional treatment or care after they are discharged from the hospital.
 To meet the special needs of these patients, Greenwood Leflore Hospital offers some specific options: